 decals for these cars.
 Visit Ann’s Facebook album and this web page to find out more.

 Ann has also contributed a variety of illustrations to the Sacramento Zoo, Roseville Dog Owner’s Group, Chako Pit Bull Rescue, Foothill Associates, Sacramento Splash (a wetland education organization), Loomis Basin Horseman’s Association, the Folsom Zoo, the Nature Conservancy’s Cosumnes River Preserve and the Sacramento Chapter of Ducks Unlimited.
 She also painted two “cat suites” in FieldHaven Feline Center’s shelter and designed the logo.
-Please visit the Clients & Links page if you wish to find out more about any of these organizations.

 Ann, her husband and a Chihuahua mix, live near Auburn (in Placer County, CA), where they’ve landscaped areas of their property with an emphasis on native plants and wildlife habitat.